TechSymbiose/STM32-Bare-Metal-Guide/README.md

 To clean the folder (i.e. remove every built file), run `make clean`

 You can use the debugger running `make debug`

+I hope this tutorial helped you to begin with STM32 bare metal programming and that you're now ready for the future.

+# What's next ?

+Now that you have the basic setup to program in bare metal, feel free to dive into the STM32 documentations and program the different libraries you need to implement the different interfaces and features I discussed (GPIO, UART, interruptions, SPI, I2C...).

+\# OK, that's great, but it is C bare metal programming.
+What if I would like to take advantage of the C++ object-oriented notions ?
+What if I would like to use C++ libraries (like arduino ones), make them work with STM32 alongside my C projects ?
+Or the reverse case ?

+Here comes the best part of the makefile I've written.
+It make it all work together, no matter the configuration !
+Don't trust me ?
+Simply try different configurations with the basic setup alternating between '.c' and '.cpp' extensions for source files and '.h' and '.hpp' files for header files.

+Again, the aim of this tutorial is to make the easiest and most generic setup for STM32 bare metal programming.
+Now it's time to wish you the best for the future of you journey !

 # Bonus 1 - Understand the makefile